huntfx/ftrack-query/README.md

 Calling `session.execute(stmt)` will return how many entities were deleted.

-A convenience method, `.clean_components()`, can be used when deleting a `Component`.
+A convenience method, `.options(remove_components=True)`, can be used when deleting a `Component`.
 Enabling this will remove the component from every location before it is deleted.